-Resolving Gun Charge Issues
+Resolving Gun Charge Issues In Atlantic City

 New Jersey has the harshest gun laws in the country and strictly prosecutes gun offenses.
 To own or carry a gun, you must undergo a rigorous process of seeking approval from the local police department.
 A person found unlawfully possessing a gun can be sentenced to at least five years in prison, three of which are deemed parole ineligible.
 To avoid this sentencing, it is critical that your representation understands defense strategies or is able to secure waivers of the harsh gun laws.
-The attorneys of Weinstock Levin have secured waivers on behalf of clients throughout New Jersey.
+Our criminal law attorneys of Weinstock Levin have secured waivers on behalf of clients throughout New Jersey.
 They have also fought and won gun offense cases by successfully litigating motions to suppress and through trial.

 Zealous Gun Charge Defense Throughout New Jersey